Study Abroad to China – Shanghai, Beijing and Nanjing

-Includes: double room, meals, excursions, entry fees, luxury coach bus/train tickets, tour guides, international health insurance coverage and gratuities.
+Includes: double room, meals (all breakfasts, 10 lunches, and 10 dinners), excursions, entry fees, luxury coach bus/train tickets, tour guides, international health insurance coverage and gratuities.

 - Flight information will be released to accepted applicants.
 Students are encouraged to purchase flight tickets early to secure the best fare.

 International coverage through the SUNY provider, HTH Worldwide, is mandatory and included in the Program Fees.

 - Applicants are notified of an admissions decision on a rolling basis, so the sooner one applies, the sooner one can receive a decision